 You know how it happens – you wait and wait for your edible to take effect, but nothing happens for hours, so we take some more.
 Next thing you know, you’re way too high and barely able to function.
 Alternatively, you’re trying a new strain of something that’s supposed to blow your mind, and that massive hit you just took from your joint is about to hit so hard.

 Getting too high is pretty much a right of passage for every cannabis user, and it can happen to even the most experienced pothead.
-At Green Gone Detox, we know that learning how to sober up from weed or what to do when you’re in over your head is crucial knowledge for anyone who enjoys cannabis.
+At Green Gone Detox, we know that learning how to get unhigh or how to sober up from weed is crucial knowledge for anyone who enjoys cannabis.
 Follow along with us as we discuss what you can do in this situation and if it’s possible to learn how to get unhigh.

 What’s It Like Being Too High

 While being high generally produces feelings of contentment and happiness, getting too high can have some unwelcome side effects.
 If you’ve taken too much cannabis, you may experience a few distressing effects, including:Impaired movements and coordination

 - Lack of recognition for yourself and other

 All of these side effects may occur from using marijuana alone, but combining cannabis with other substances can ensure and even enhance the worst side effects.
 The minute you feel this kind of high coming on, you might start to wonder how to get unhigh – and quick!